 The kits include pre-cut lumber, are usually at least partially assembled, and come with instructions on how to build them.
 They can be customized to suit individual needs, with sizes that range from truly tiny to well over 1,000 square feet.

-Prices are customizable, too, ranging anywhere from $30 per square foot to $150 or more.
+Prices range anywhere from $30 per square foot to $150 or more.
 So the amount you spend is really up to you.

 Like a modular home, those square footage costs don’t include your land, foundation, or utilities — and although some companies, like prefab kit company Shelter-Kit, say they design for amateur assembly with assistance, unless you’ve got some building experience, kit houses aren’t necessarily easy to put together.